vjesticalab/VLabApp/README.md

 The use of Anaconda is supposed.

-1. Create a virtual environment for your code, in the terminal:
+1. Clone this git repository.
+Open the terminal where you want to put the App code (eg. Desktop):
     ```
-    conda create --name venv_VLabApp  python=3.11
+    git clone https://github.com/vjesticalab/VLabApp.git
     ```
+    Now you have the VLabApp folder into the chosen directory (eg. Desktop/VLabApp)

-2. Once the venv is created, activate it:
+2. Enter the VLabApp folder
     ```
-    conda activate venv_VLabApp
+    cd VLabApp
     ```

-3. Clone this git repository.
-Open the terminal where you want to put the App code (eg. Desktop):
+3. Create a conda environment
     ```
-    git clone https://github.com/vjesticalab/VLabApp.git
+    conda env create --name venv_VLabApp  --file environment.yml
     ```
-    Now you have the VLabApp folder into the chosen directory (eg. Desktop/VLabApp)

-4. Open the terminal within the VLabApp, activate your venv and install the libraries running:
+4. Activate the environment:
     ```
-    conda install -c pytorch -c conda-forge --file requirements.txt
+    conda activate venv_VLabApp
     ```
-    Now you have everything you need to use the Application!

 5. To open the application, run:
     ```